qiscus/qiscus-sdk-android/docs/index.md

 Where:

-* `username`: username of its user, for display name purpose if in 1-on-1 Chat Room
+* `name`: name of its user, for display name purpose if in 1-on-1 Chat Room
 * `avatarUrl` : Url to display user's avatar, fallback to default avatar if not provided.
 * `extras` : metadata that can be as additional information to user, which consist key-value, for example **key: position, **and** value: engineer**.** **